 Here are some companies that had a business continuity plan in place and how they overcame their disasters.

-In both cases, Delta lost millions of dollars, but were able to recover sufficiently to address the needs of their passengers.
+In both cases, Delta lost millions of dollars but was able to recover sufficiently to address the needs of their passengers.

 Hurricane Sandy Fallout